Introduction to Object Oriented Programming

 In OOP, an object is a kind of value (data structure) that can have two important characteristics:

-State: This is information or data describing the object.
-For example, a ball object could have a state like: being color red, having a radius of 12 inches, and having polka dots.
-Or a list could have a set of things that are in the list.
-In fact, each of the list items could be an object itself.
+State: This is information describing the object.
+For example, a ball object could be have a state like: being color red, have a radius of 12 inches, and have polka dots.

 In order to create specific objects, we need to describe a class of objects and then create some instances of the class.
 (Note that these are different from the HTML classes!)
 Imagine a class as a general kind of thing, and objects are the specific instances of that kind.
 Here are some examples of classes and objects.